What is intersectionality, and what does it have to do with me?

 In other words, intersectional theory asserts that people are often disadvantaged by multiple sources of oppression: their race, class, gender identity, sexual orientation, religion, and other identity markers.
-Intersectionality recognizes that identity markers (e.g. “female” and “black”) do not exist independently of each other, and that each informs the others, often creating a complex convergence of oppression.
+Intersectionality recognizes that identity markers (e.g. “woman” and “black”) do not exist independently of each other, and that each informs the others, often creating a complex convergence of oppression.
 For instance, a black man and a white woman make $0.74 and $0.78 to a white man’s dollar, respectively.
 Black women, faced with multiple forms of oppression, only make $0.64.
 Understanding intersectionality is essential to combatting the interwoven prejudices people face in their daily lives.

 Kimberlé Crenshaw, law professor and social theorist, first coined the term intersectionality in her 1989 paper “Demarginalizing The Intersection Of Race And Sex: A Black Feminist Critique Of Antidiscrimination Doctrine, Feminist Theory And Antiracist Politics.”
 The theory emerged two decades earlier, however, when black feminists began to speak out about the white, middle-class nature of the mainstream feminist movement.
 Many black women found it difficult to identify with the issues of the mainstream (white) feminist movement, issues such as the pressure to be a homemaker.
 Black women, who often had to work in order to keep their family afloat and therefore did not have the luxury of being homemakers, did not feel as though these issues pertained to their experiences.
 At the same time, many black women experienced sexism while participating in the Civil Rights movement and were often shut out of leadership positions.
 This intersectional experience of facing racism in the feminist movement and sexism in civil rights encouraged black women to call for a feminist practice that centralized their lived experiences.

 The Combahee River Collective, a black feminist lesbian organization, released the Combahee River Collective Statement in 1978 to define and encourage black feminism.
 In the introduction these women state that “The synthesis of these oppressions creates the conditions of our lives.
 As Black women we see Black feminism as the logical political movement to combat the manifold and simultaneous oppressions that all women of color face.”
-They fought not only for representation in both the Civil Rights and feminist movements, but also for recognition as black women, rather than just black or just female individuals.
+They fought not only for representation in both the Civil Rights and feminist movements, but also for recognition as black women, rather than just black or just women.